 Paid VPN solutions are quite a different story.
 First of all, users pay for them directly, allowing them to operate and develop.
 This means that you are more likely to get reliable, fast, and high-quality service from paid VPNs.
 Moreover, they are more legally bound and have certain quality standards to meet.

-- Are VPNs legal?
-Where are VPN services illegal?
+Question 6: Are VPNs legal and where are VPN services illegal?

 VPN is often seen as a tool for a person to protect their civil rights, and as such, its use is legal in most progressive countries.
 However, there are a number of governments that choose to ban virtual private networks for one reason or another.
 So if you are travelling, it is highly advised to enquire if VPN use is allowed in the country of destination.